Westwood/UCLA station

-Westwood/UCLA station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system.
-The station will be located under Wilshire Boulevard between Veteran Avenue and Westwood Boulevard, with the main station entrance to the west of Gayley Avenue.
-Other entrances will be located on the north and south sides of Wilshire Boulevard and the west side of Westwood Boulevard.
+Westwood/UCLA station is an under construction, underground rapid transit station on the D Line of the Los Angeles Metro Rail system.
+The station will be located under Wilshire Boulevard between Veteran Avenue and Westwood Boulevard, south of the University of California, Los Angeles (UCLA).
+The main station's entrance will be on the west side on Gayley Avenue, with its other entrances on the north and south sides of Wilshire Boulevard and the west side of Westwood Boulevard.

 The station is currently under construction, part of Section 3 of the D Line Extension project, with contractors hired in 2019.
 The station is slated to open along with Westwood/VA Hospital station in the Fall of 2027.
-Four of the five alternatives of the Sepulveda Transit Corridor are planned to connect to the D Line at this station.
+The Sepulveda Transit Corridor is planned to connect to the D Line at this station.